 MembershipWorks is proud to announce our new Job Board plugin for WordPress.
-While job board plugins sometimes operate on a stand-alone basis, our plugin offers an integrated membership system along with the plugin.
-The integration with a membership platform allows our WP job board to help you further monetize job listings with memberships.
+While WordPress job board plugins sometimes operate on a stand-alone basis, our jobs plugin offers an integrated membership system as well.
+This allows our WP job board to help you further monetize job listings with memberships.

 What Online Job Boards Are (and Why You Might Need One)

 An online job board is a place where employers can post job openings from various companies.
 Site visitors can review these openings and apply for jobs they are interested in.
-Adding a job board to your WordPress site can help a membership-based organization become a career hub as job seekers scan listings for job offers.
+Adding a job board to WordPress can help organizations become a career hub as job seekers scan listings for job offers.
+See what a WordPress job board looks like.
 Some reasons you might want a job board include:

-- Membership organizations know that members are becoming more selective about which associations and groups they join.
-An organization with a job board is more likely to retain members.
-Job opportunities directly impact members’ pocketbooks.
+- Membership organizations know that members are becoming more selective about which associations they join.
+An organization with job listings is more likely to retain members.

 Why Do You Need a Job Board Plugin?

 A job board plugin can be a source of income for organizations that charge employers for listings.
 Another way to make money through the job board is to only allow members to post and/or view listings.
-Having a job board that is tied to a membership plugin enables these additional revenue opportunities.
+Having a WordPress job board plugin that includes memberships enables these additional revenue opportunities.

 Job Boards are also a powerful retention tool.
 Members who find a job through your website are more likely to renew their membership so that they can stay on top of career opportunities.
 If you make the Job Board only available to current members, prospective members are also incentivized to join.